shawnbrown/datatest/docs/tutorial/reference-data.rst

                         self.assertValid(data, requirement)

-Rerunning our script with this new allowance gives the following message:
+Rerunning our script with this new acceptance gives the following message:

 .. tabs::